bd-if/Adapt-InfoMap/README.md

 ```
 mkdir data
 ```

-To run the code, please download the refined MS1M dataset and partition it into 10 splits, then construct the data directory as follows:
+To test our code with the refined MS1M dataset, please follow the link https://github.com/yl-1993/learn-to-cluster to download the dataset and put it in the directory ```/data``` as follow:

 ```
 |——data